 Relatively little is known about Joseph, but we do know that he was born in Gateshead in 1848, & died there in 1913.
 And also that in 1870 he married Mary Jane Macfarlane, born 1852 in Glasgow, & the couple had 10 children, 2 girls & 8 boys.

 Lesley Duff's family tradition is that Joseph Storey invented the stockless anchor.
 Hopefully, in the future, new data will emerge to expand upon that family tradition.
 However what is now known is that a patent was applied for - on Dec.
 16, 1887 - for what became the 'Byers stockless anchor'.
 The names of both William Lumsden Byers ('Byers') and Joseph Brewis Storey ('Storey') were apparently both on that application.
 It would be useful to know what Byers did for a living at that time. (but now see here) Does anybody know more?
 Storey was not a wealthy man of course, & was not in any position, on his own, to protect the stockless design & to commercialise it.

 The tradition further says that Byers, in 1906, threw himself under a train.
-Where & when exactly is not known - it might be hoped that the Sunderland or Gateshead newspapers would have referred to the matter which is an oral tradition only as this section is added.
-Do be in touch if you can help in that regard.
+Now it might be hoped that the Sunderland or Gateshead newspapers would have referred to the matter.
+But we now know that it happened in Edinburgh.
+Do be in touch if you can help with more information.

 Colin Storey has now been in touch with further data about the 'Storey' family.
 He advises as follows:-